Mr Blobby: Music career

 Mr Blobby's 1993 Christmas release "Mr Blobby", which topped the UK Singles Chart for three weeks, is regarded by many as the worst single, and indeed, song, of all time.
 It beat Meat Loaf's "I'd Do Anything for Love (But I Won't Do That)," and Take That's "Babe", among other songs to Christmas number 1.
 His 1995 track "Christmas in Blobbyland" (a number 36 UK entry) was voted the worst festive song ever by British Christmas shoppers in 2011 and 2015 polls, and was named in a 2013 Metro article as the second-worst Christmas song of all time, being beaten by Destiny's Child's "A DC Christmas Medley".
 Mr Blobby: The Album (1994) was voted the worst LP ever made in a 2016 listener survey.

 Toys and merchandising

 Around Christmas 1993, retailers came out with many types of Mr Blobby merchandise.
 In addition to the CD, 7" vinyl or cassette tape single, Blobby merchandise included dolls and plush toys, slippers, egg cups, condiment shakers, pink lemonade, and towels.

-Three programs were released on VHS, "Mr Blobby" (1993), "Blobbyvision" (1994) and "The All New Adventures of Mr Blobby" (1996).
+Three programs were released on VHS: Mr Blobby (1993), Blobbyvision (1994) and The All New Adventures of Mr Blobby (1996).

-UK VHS and DVD releases
+UK VHS releases

-The Nutter Clutter Productions released the original Mr Blobby VHS on DVD in 2013.

 Video game

-In 1994 Millennium Interactive released Mr Blobby, a platform game based on the character for Amiga and MS-DOS.
+In 1994, Millennium Interactive released Mr Blobby, a platform game based on the character for Amiga and MS-DOS.
+It was a reskinned version of the SNES game Super Troll Islands, also developed by Millennium.
 The game received negative reviews from critics.